Search

 • High-performance AI video analytics: Today, we’ve only achieved a fraction of what will be possible in terms of real-time video understanding.
 The near future will bring major breakthroughs in running more capable ML models more cost-efficiently on higher-resolution data.

-Computer Vision Tasks in 2024: Key Takeaways
+Computer Vision Tasks: Key Takeaways

 As the research community develops more robust architectures, the tasks that CV models can perform will likely evolve, giving rise to newer applications in various domains.